panpengfei/yex-tool/README.md

 Tool to test Yex integration

 ## Building Notes
-You need: JDK 8, Maven 3.2, Protocol buffers (protoc) 2.6.1.
+You need: JDK 8, Protocol buffers (protoc) 2.6.1, Maven.
 Building is supported from the command line with Maven and from any IDE that can load Maven projects.

 ## Build From Source
 git clone git@github.com:panpengfei/YexTool.git